Adaptive Modular Geometric Control of Robotic Manipulators: Modular Geometric Control

 \section{Modular Geometric Control}

-In this section we will elaborate on the design of modular geometric control method for an interconnected rigid body system in absence of uncertainty.
-Instead of designing the geometric control in the end-effector space, we break the desired behavior of the end-effector \(\mathcal{P}^d\) to the desired local homogeneous matrix of each rigid body \(\mathcal{T}^d_{i-1,i}\) after which the local modular geometric control can be designed.

-The local configuration error \(\eta_i\) is defined in (\ref{eq:log_error}).
-However, defining the body velocity error in geometric approach is not as trivial.
+In this section we will elaborate on the design of modular geometric control method for an interconnected rigid body system in the absence of uncertainty.
+While the local configuration error \(\eta_i\) is defined in (\ref{eq:log_error}), extending this notion to the body velocity error in the geometric approach is less straightforward.
 From (\ref{Vi_O}) we can see that \(\Dot{\mathcal{T}}_{i} \in T_{{\mathcal{T}}_{i}}SE(3)\) while \(\Dot{\mathcal{T}}^d_{i} \in T_{{\mathcal{T}}^d_{i}}SE(3)\), which shows that actual and desired tangent vectors do not belong to the same tangent space.
-This implies that to compute the velocity error we cannot just simply comapre them as if they belong to the same space.
+This implies that to compute the velocity error we cannot simply compare them as if they belong to the same space.
 In contrast, we will define the body velocity error as,